EvenBetterReads/BetterReads2.0/README.md

 3. Create a lending library feed, which allows you to see the highest rated books of other users

 ## What is the technology stack?
-React, Redux, Redux Toolkit, React Router, BCrypt, MongoDB/Mongoose
+1. React & React Router
+2. Redux & Redux Toolkit
+3. bcrypt
+4. MongoDB/Mongoose -> PostgreSQL

 ## Team
 1. Gayle: Frontend